So a Scientist, a Designer and a Professor Walk Into a Bar...

 “You’re a dot, and you’re a dot and you’re a dot,” she said looking out at us.
 “And if you tell their friends and your family, they’re all dots, and they’re all important.” she stressed.
 She lit the room with inspiration and in the moment, I felt a deep hope that there might be small steps towards seemingly huge problems.

 She articulated what I have felt for so long.
 Nature, science and the body teach us the every cell has it’s own job, but that every cell is well aware of how it fits into the whole.
-Nature teaches us that unrestrained growth is not healthy, but in face, illness.
+Nature teaches us that unrestrained growth is not healthy, but in fact, illness.
+(This is best articulated in Robin Wall Kimmerer’s book, Braiding Sweetgrass.)
 That being able to understand how as people we are connected, but as inhabitants of this planet, we rely on one another to take care of the only home we have.
-A whole lot of science, rigorous experience and a shifting consciousness
+A whole lot of science, rigorous experience and a shifting consciousness are all required if we want to preserve, renew and honor this place we call home.
+And that’s true beauty.